Click for Table of Contents

 Returning home, I continued my career by attaining employment with the University of St Andrews in Scotland as a Unix Systems Programmer.

 I spent 13 years at St Andrews and during that time my work evolved into three progressive roles: Systems Programmer, Systems Administrator and Systems Specialist.
-Working in IT Services, not only allowed me to advance my skills and gain experience in running Unix systems to provide the platform for databases and related services, but also allowed me to gain knowledge of networking, software development, and service provisioning and maintenance.
+Working in IT Services, not only allowed me to advance my skills and gain experience in running Unix systems to provide the platform for databases and related services, but also allowed me to gain knowledge of networking, software development, and service provisioning and systems maintenance.

-Working in IT Services at the University of St Andrews, I developed my skills and experience not only in the IT field, but also recognised the importance of work/life balance, career and self development, and the often understated role that workplace culture, politics, and unconscious biases can play in professional development.
+Working in IT Services at the University of St Andrews, I developed my skills and experience not only in the IT field, but also recognised the importance of work/life balance, career and self development, and the often understated role that workplace culture, politics, and unconscious biases can play in personal and professional development.

 Unix/Linux Technical Lead, University of Bristol